DominickSantaMaria/MyHostFrontEndApplication/README.md

 12 Nov 2021
 1. Adding adminLayout html and style sheet for html page.
 Adding an incomplete layout html and plan to add more.
 Wanted to go ahead and add to project.

+19 Nov 2021
+1. Pushing updated CSS table layout for admin view.
+No functionality yet.
+Plan to work on client/host requests.

+Completed Steps:
+1. Organize and develop created home screen
+2. Figure out how to make interactive pages for the table configurations / choose table in restaurant
+3. Create booking screen for restaurant

 Next Steps:
-1. Organize and develop created home screen (In Progress)
-2. Figure out how to make interactive pages for the table configurations / choose table in restaurant.
-3. Create booking screen for restaurant.
-(DONE)
+1. Work out client-server requests for smooth transition of connecting backend to frontend
-4. Create web notification that a different table is available .
+2. Create web notification that a different table is available: In Progress .
 More user stuff
-x.
-Create admin view for managing tables y . create admin view for moving tables in or out of the restaurant.
+3. Create admin view for managing tables: In Progress
+4. create admin view for moving tables in or out of the restaurant: In Progress
-z. ?

 Later Steps:
 [ ] 1.
 Add javascript for login and registration in the login.html and signup.html pages.